shukriadams/arewedown/README.md

 ![Screenshot of AreWeDown?](https://github.com/shukriadams/arewedown/blob/master/screenshot.PNG)

 *Are We Down?* is a simple uptime monitoring system and dashboard.
-It is intended for the home or small business user who runs multiple services/networked devices on a private LAN, and who doesn't want the hassle of setting up a complex enterprise-level monitoring system.
+It is intended for the home/self-hosting user who runs multiple services/networked devices on a private LAN, and who doesn't want the hassle of setting up a complex enterprise-level monitoring system.
+It is written in NodeJS.

 ## Features